 If you are convinced (or even just curious), give greencleaning a try.
 From rust stains to clogged drains to scratched wood, there are environmentally friendly solutions for just about everything.

 See the sites below to find the green-clean solutions that will work best for you:

 DID YOU KNOW?
 Phosphates (commonly found in dishwashing and laundry detergents) can get into rivers,streams, and the ocean where they can cause the overgrowth of algae and aquatic weeds, which can kill off fish populations and other aquatic life?
 And when Nonylphenol ethoxylates (NPEs) (found in a wide range of cleaning products, detergents, and disinfectants) are released into the environment, the chemicals can break down in such a way that they threaten the reproductive capacity of fish, birds, and mammals.

 - The Massachusetts Office of Coastal Zone Management's (CZM's) A Greener Cleaner article on page 11 of the 2008 Coastlines file size 8MB includes recipes to clean everything from dull floors to dirty drains to toilet bowls.

 - Non-Toxic Kids Make Your Own Green Cleaning Products has cleaning recipes and ideas for engaging kids in the cleaning process.

-- Eartheasy's Non-Toxic Home Cleaning page has easy-to-use alternative cleaners and formulas for making your own cleaning products.
+- Eartheasy's Non-Toxic Home Cleaning has easy-to-use alternative cleaners and formulas for making your own cleaning products.

 - Money Crashers details 11+ Uses for Vinegar You Need to Know About, including how to clean your microwave, disinfect cutting boards, and deodorize containers.